German potato salad swaps the mayo traditional in American potato salads for a vinegar and mustard based sauce.

 Set a large sauté pan over medium heat and add the bacon.
 Cook until the fat has rendered and the bacon is golden brown and crispy.
 Use a slotted spoon to remove the bacon to a paper towel-lined plate to drain.

 Leave about 2 tablespoons of bacon fat in the pan and discard the rest or reserve for another use.
 Return the pan to heat and add the onion and celery, sautéing until tender and translucent, about 6 minutes.
+Set aside.

 In a small bowl whisk together the vinegar, Dijon, salt, sugar and garlic powder.
-Pour over the potatoes and toss to combine.
-Garnish with parsley and serve.

 Rate + Review